Diltz/iot/README.md

 - Our decent whitelist code (We do not use it anymore, we have writtent more imporved & secured)

 ## Licensing information
-**We using MIT license** if you planning to use some of this codebase, you must credit us
+**GNU General Public License v2.0** if you planning to use some of this codebase, you must credit us

 Examples stored at modules